canro91/canro91.github.io/_posts/2020-12-10-PrimitiveObsession.md

 As an alternative to encode units of measure on variable names, we can use a type alias.

-Let's declare `using Unit = System.Decimal` and change the correct parameters to use `Unit`.
-But, the compiler won't warn if we pass `decimal` instead of `Unit`.
+Let's declare a new type alias with `using Unit = System.Decimal` and change the correct parameters to use `Unit`.
+But, the compiler won't warn us if we pass `decimal` instead of `Unit`.
 See the snippet below.

 ```csharp
 using Microsoft.VisualStudio.TestTools.UnitTesting;